• 歌蕾蒂娅

 Hookmaster Trait

-Can Shift enemies by using skills; When dragging enemies further away towards self, increases shift level by 1
+Can Shift enemies by using skills; increases the strength of the shift by 1 degree when dragging enemies far away towards herself

 2